 We also analyzed the systems introduced by Loos, Jacquemin, and co-workers in their 2018 benchmark set.
-However, similarly to our previous works, and due to overlap with already tested systems, we only consider 29 of their excitations divided into 16 valence and 13 Rydberg transitions in 11 different systems, namely acetaldehyde, acetylene, carbon monoxide, diazomethane, dinitrogen, hydrogen chloride, hydrogen sulfide, ketene, methanimine, nitrosomethane, and thioformaldehyde.
+118 However, similarly to our previous works, and due to overlap with already tested systems, we only consider 29 of their excitations divided into 16 valence and 13 Rydberg transitions in 11 different systems, namely acetaldehyde, acetylene, carbon monoxide, diazomethane, dinitrogen, hydrogen chloride, hydrogen sulfide, ketene, methanimine, nitrosomethane, and thioformaldehyde.
 All reference values have CC3/aug-cc-pVTZ quality.
 All statistical results are shown in Fig. 2.
+It is worthwhile to point out that the analysis of this set in Refs 83 and 85 did not avoid such duplication of excitations, which might artificially increase the reported total number of assessed excitations.